 - threat was so specific under the circumstances, it relayed an immediate possibility of being executed,

-- threat placed victim in fear for their own safety, or immediate family, and it was a sustained fear.
+- threat placed the victims in fear for their safety, or immediate family, which was a sustained fear.

-The threat must be communicated explicitly, meaning just a gesture with your hands, is not normally sufficient to support a charge under this statute.
+The threat must be communicated explicitly, meaning just a gesture with your hands is not ordinarily sufficient to support a charge under this statute.

-Further, the threat must involve a great bodily injury or death to the victim and it placed the victim in fear, but how can a prosecutor prove somebody was placed in fear and it was sustained?
+Further, the threat must involve a great bodily injury or death to the victim, and it placed the victim in fear, but how can a prosecutor prove somebody was put in fear and sustained?